 - ½ cup water

-- 1 15-ounce can red kidney beans with bean juice (you can use what you like!)
+- 1 15-ounce can kidney beans (red or white) with bean juice

-- 1 15-ounce can chickpeas with bean juice
+- 1 15-ounce can chickpeas or black beans with bean juice

 - ¼ cup fresh cilantro or parsley chopped